Jomo Wilson

-Jomo Wilson (born September 22, 1983) is an American football wide receiver who is currently a free agent.
+Jomo Wilson (born September 22, 1983) is an American former football wide receiver.
 He played for the University of Toledo before transferring to Eastern Oregon University.
 He was signed as an undrafted free agent by the Central Valley Coyotes in 2007.
 In 2009, Wilson signed with the Boise Burn.
 He then moved on to the Jacksonville Sharks where he played for two years, 2010 and 2011.
-In 2011, Jomo hauled in 131 receptions for 1737 yards and 44 touchdowns, helping his team win ArenaBowl XXIV.
+In 2011, Wilson hauled in 131 receptions for 1,737 yards and 44 touchdowns, helping his team win ArenaBowl XXIV.

 College career

 Wilson attended the University of Toledo before transferring to San Joaquin Delta College.
 Upon completing his degree at San Joaquin Delta, Wilson continued his football career at Eastern Oregon University.